Professional Development

 • incorporate aspects of the approach into their program planning.

-*This workshop is not meant to prepare staff to complete SEL Self/Internal Assessments.
-Please check out SEL PQA Self-Assessment Training that will be offered as a two 1/2 day option this year October 4th and 5th from 9-12
+*This workshop is not meant to prepare staff to complete SEL Self/Internal Assessments. a full day SEL PQA Self-Assessment Training will be provided next fall.

 Facilitator: Jocelyn Wiedow, Sprockets